kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 For the Acura RSX, the side-view geometry is not symmetrical.
-Additionally, it is unlikely that the magnitude of forces acting at the front and rear wheels will be the same because of the brake bias.
+Additionally, it is unlikely that the magnitude of forces acting at the front and rear wheels are the same because of the brake bias.
 Consequently, _jacking forces_ must be considered in a force analysis of the suspended mass.
 Further distinction can be made since we are making assumptions about how **_forces_** are reacted into the suspended mass using **_kinematic_** constructs.